-All workshops take place on the University of Arizona campus from 9 am to 4 pm each day.
-Continuing Education Certificates are provided–6 hours per workshop day.
+All workshops took place on the University of Arizona campus from 9 am to 4 pm each day.
+Continuing Education Certificates were provided–6 hours per workshop day.

-The “Literacy in the Wild” series workshops are $15 per day until May 7 and $20 per day thereafter.
-There is limited space in these events, so register early to ensure your seat!
-You may register as an individual or for a group.
+The “Literacy in the Wild” series workshops were $15 per day until May 7 and $20 per day thereafter.
+Participants could register as an individual or for a group

 Hotels within walking distance of the workshops include: Aloft Tucson University and Tucson Marriott University Park Hotel.
 You can also book a hotel on the streetcar route for easy access to the university (http://www.sunlinkstreetcar.com/); CERCLL has used the Riverpark Inn for previous professional development events.
 You might also want to try the University of Arizona dorms or Air BnB for reasonably priced lodging options.